Keyboard shortcuts

 }

-Types in Keel are either enums (a set of variants) or structs (named fields).
-The type checker ensures you handle all variants in when blocks.
+Types are either enums (a set of variants, optionally with data) or structs (named fields).
+The type checker enforces exhaustive matching on enums.

 }